 If attempting to edit the Live environment, a warning is shown.

-When working in the Test environment, a blue bar is shown as a visual reminder of safety.
-Additionally, a Changes dropdown is surfaced when there are changes made to Test that have not yet been pushed to Live:
+When working in the Test environment, a purple bar is shown as a visual reminder of safety.

 Depending on your workflow development style, you may want to target independent test versions of some or all external services.